Fort Washington (Manhattan): Battle of Fort Washington

 Fort Washington was held by American forces under the command of Colonel Robert Magaw, who refused to surrender the fort to the British.
 He informed the British that he would fight to the last extremity.

 As the fortifications served to restrict British forces' access to northern Manhattan and the Colonial territory beyond, English General William Howe moved to seize the fort from Patriot command and thus open a route to extend British control of New York.
 At the time, Howe commanded a force of approximately 8,000 men, made up of Hessian soldiers under the command of Lieutenant General Wilhelm von Knyphausen as well as additional British soldiers.
 On November 16, 1776, Howe ordered an assault on Fort Washington.
 In the course of the assault, later known as the Battle of Fort Washington, Howe's forces captured 2,838 American prisoners and secured a large store of supplies.
 Following the British-Hessian victory, the fort would be renamed Fort Knyphausen.

 The English had been materially assisted by one of Magaw's officers, William Demont, who on November 2 had deserted and furnished Howe with detailed plans of the American fortifications and troop placements.
 Official American casualties included 53 dead and 96 wounded in addition to the rest of the garrison taken prisoner.
 The British and Hessian troops suffered 132 dead and 374 wounded.
 American prisoners were later marched through the streets of New York City, facing the jeering and mockery of the city's large Loyalist population.
-Most of the prisoners were interned in British ships in New York harbor, where over 2,000 died of disease, cold, or starvation in the bitter winter.
+Most of the prisoners were interned in prison ships in New York harbor, where over 2,000 died of disease, the cold, or starvation in the bitter winter.
 Approximately 800 survived to be released in a prisoner exchange the following year.

 At this battle was Margaret Corbin, a Virginia colonist recognized as the first female soldier to fight in the American Army.
 Married to John Corbin of the First Company of the Pennsylvania Artillery, Margaret cleaned, loaded and fired her husband's cannon after he was killed in battle.
 Although severely injured, Margaret survived the encounter but never fully recovered from her wounds, leaving her permanently unable to use her left arm.
 She is believed to have been the woman or one of several women responsible for inspiring the legend of Molly Pitcher.